ninanung/Vue-practice/README.md

 watch.html
 watch-fetch.html : Using watch property to make some table.
 In watch_fetch, use fetch to read json from server.
 !!Notice!! - 'watch' don't need to return, 'computed' need to return.

+I got a cold, so can't update this.